SoulCycle’s Dallas Locations Will be the First Studios to Reopen Internationally | PaperCity Magazine

 More Studio Reopenings

-Since our post last week, more studios have announced solidified opening dates and new safety protocols.
+Since our story last week, more studios have announced solidified opening dates and new safety protocols.

-One Lagree: Reopening May 27 with amplified cleaning procedures, no-touch check-in, temperature checks, and a maximum of six clients per class.
+Reopening May 27 with amplified cleaning procedures, no-touch check-in, temperature checks, and a maximum of six clients per class.

-Beyond Studios: The Dallas-based Pilates and HIIT studios reopened this week for members and those with class packages, and will open their new limited schedule to ClassPass and StudioHop users starting May 27.
+The Dallas-based Pilates and HIIT studios reopened this week for members and those with class packages, and will open their new limited schedule to ClassPass and StudioHop users starting May 27.
 Ahead of an opening announcement, Beyond shared a video on May 3 detailing their new safety measures.

 “I have faith that our plan for reopening is as safe as it absolutely can be, but I also want to make sure the environment in Dallas is where it needs to be for us to safely do so,” owner Rumer Richardson says in the video.
 “So that’s why we won’t be reopening just because we can.
 We’ll do it when we all know we’re in the best place.”